 Both programs require that the applicant meet the SSA’s disability qualifications.
 The applicant must have a severe medical condition that is expected to last at least 12 months or result in his or her death.
 The applicant must also be unable to work and earn a living.

-The following are examples of disabilities that may qualify an applicant for SSDI benefits or SSI:
+The following are examples of disabilities that may qualify for SSDI benefits or SSI:

 - Respiratory disorders like COPD, asthma, or cystic fibrosis.